dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

     2. `RHEL 8.x <https://www.redhat.com/en/enterprise-linux-8>`_

 * To dictate IP address/MAC mapping, a host mapping file can be provided.
-If the mapping file is not provided and the variable is left blank, a default mapping file will be created by querying the switch.
 Use the `pxe_mapping_file.csv <../../Samplefiles.html>`_ to create your own mapping file.

 * Ensure that all connection names under the network manager match their corresponding device names. ::